-(15th March 2013 – 14 ½ miles + 2 unintentional miles)
+(15th March 2013 – 14 ½ miles + 1 mile from St Bees + 2 unintentional miles)

-I dipped my boot in a salt-water pool (a tradition suggested by Wainwright – to be followed by a dipping at Robin Hood’s Bay), found a stone to throw into the sea at RHB (a tradition started by … erm, who knows), and found my room key still in my pocket.
+I dipped my boot in a salt-water pool (a tradition suggested by Wainwright – to be followed by a dipping at Robin Hood’s Bay), found a small pebble to throw into the sea at RHB (a tradition started by … who knows), put the pebble in my pocket.
+It clunked against metal.
+I fished about and found my room key.
 I sighed, walked the mile or so back to the B&B, returned the key, sighed, turned about and walked back to the beach.
-Right.
-Two miles under my belt and ready to start.

-I’ve walked this stage of the C2C before, in similar weather, and I can’t honestly say the prospect of walking it again enthralled me.
+I’ve walked this first stage of the C2C before, in similar weather, and I can’t honestly say that the prospect of walking it again enthralled me.
 It’s an OK day’s walk, I think, but hardly an OMG-this-is-amazing kind of day.
-Still, less moaning more walking (and actually I enjoyed it more than I expected).
+Still, less moaning more walking (and actually I enjoyed it more than I had expected).

 Initially, and after a quick climb, the path follows the cliffs northwards to St Bees Head – a slippery, slidey path that slowed me right down and, on one occasion, sent me sprawling in a cloud of foul language.

-and hipster razorbills unfazed by my presence.
+I’d not seen guillemot before nor hipster razorbills, both unfazed by my presence.

-With plenty more mud and enclosed by
+With plenty more mud

-dark, dank Forestry Commission plantations this was warm, slow work.
+and enclosed by dark, dank Forestry Commission plantations this was warm, slow work.

-following more unofficial signs,
+following more unofficial signs.

-I walked into Ennerdale Bridge and booked into The Shepherd’s Arms – my comfortable stop for the night.
-And if, that evening, my room hadn’t filled with cooking fumes from the kitchen below, it would’ve been perfect.
+I walked into the pretty village of Ennerdale Bridge and booked into The Shepherd’s Arms – my comfortable stop for the night.
+And if that evening, my room hadn’t filled with cooking fumes from the kitchen below, well it would’ve been perfect.